|

 with the power, as an artist, to strip away the superficial and

 present us with the core of our being.
+"The Syntax

 of Illusion" pays homage to Lundbergs magic.
 He manipulates